andreasonny83/serverless-image-rendering/README.md

 ### Enviroment configuration

-This project contains a `serverless.yml` file.
+This project contains a `serverless.sample.yml` file.
+You need to manually renamed it to `serverless.yml`.
 In order for your application to be correctly deployed to AWS, you will need to replace the `BUCKET` name under the `environment` section according to your S3 bucket name previously created.

 ### dotENV

-For your local development the `.env` file will also need to contain your S3 bucket name.
-This file already exists in this project so, just replace the `BUCKET=your-s3-bucket-name` with the correct name.
+For your local development you will need a `.env` file containing your S3 bucket name.
+Rename the `.env.sample` file in this project to be `.env` first, then replace the `your-s3-bucket-name` placeholder with the correct name of your S3 Bucket.

 ### Serving the app